infectiousdisease-langelier-lab/LRTI_FABP4_classifier/README.md

 ## Methods

+### Data preprocessing

-The gene count and metadata files of the pediatric samples were downloaded from NCBI GEO accession number GSE212532 (1).
-The gene count and metadata files are available in the folder `adult_count` (2).
+The gene count and metadata files of the pediatric samples were downloaded from NCBI GEO accession number [GSE212532](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE212532) (1).
+The gene count and metadata files are available in the folder [adult_count](adult_count) (2).
 Alignment was performed using kallisto (3) against the protein-coding and lncRNA transcripts from the human referece genome (Ensembl 99 release).
 The adult samples have been filtered to remove samples with proportion of rRNA lower than 80%.

-For differential expression analysis of the pediatric samples, we compared `Definite` samples against `No Evidence` samples without any additional covariates.
+For differential expression analysis of the pediatric samples, we compared `Definite` samples (those with LRTI) against `No Evidence` samples (those without LRTI) without any additional covariates (w.r.t. the metadata file in the [adult_count](adult_count) folder, LRTI=1 means `Definite`, 0 means `No Evidence`).
 We filtered for genes with at least 10 counts in at least 20% of the samples, and used the limma package (v3.58.1) (4,5) for differential expression testing.
 P-values were adjusted with Benjamini-Hochberg correction.

+### Data analysis

-For testing the performance of FABP4 as a biomarker, the pediatric samples and the adult samples were analyzed separately.
-For each sample type, we randomly split the samples into 5 folds, such that the number of LRTI and non-LRTI samples are roughly equal across all 5 folds.
-Next, for each test fold, we filtered for genes with at least 10 counts in at least 20% of the training folds' samples, and normalized the gene counts with `varianceStabilizingTransformation` (DESeq2 package v1.42.0) (6).
-For each test fold, the performance of FABP4 was calculated using the package pROC (v1.18.5) (7).
+For testing the performance of FABP4 as a biomarker for LRTI, the pediatric samples and the adult samples were analyzed separately.
+For each sample type, we randomly split the samples into 5 folds, such that the number of `Definite` and `No Evidence` samples are roughly equal across all 5 folds.
+Next, for each test fold, we filtered for genes with at least 10 counts in at least 20% of the training folds' samples, and normalized the gene counts with `varianceStabilizingTransformation()` (DESeq2 package v1.42.0) (6).
+(More details on the normalization step is provided in the next subsection.)
+For each test fold, the performance of FABP4 was calculated using the function `roc` from the pROC package (v1.18.5) (7).
 The reported area under the receiver operating characteristic curve was calculated from the mean and standard deviation of the 5 AUCs.
 The mean ROC curve was calculated as the mean of 5 interpolated RUC curves, one for each test fold.

+### FABP4 gene expression normalization

+For each of the 5 folds, FABP4 gene expression level was normalized using the DESeq2 package.
+First, we filtered for genes with at least 10 counts in at least 20% of the training samples.
+Next, we calculated the training samples' size factors and dispersions with the function `estimateSizeFactors()` and `estimateDispersions()`, respectively.
+Third, we normalized the training samples' gene expression with the function `varianceStabilizingTransformation()`, rounded to two decimal places.
+For the test samples, we calculated their size factors, but set their dispersions to be equal to the training samples' dispersions.
+Then, we normalized the test samples' gene expression with `varianceStabilizingTransformation(blind=FALSE)` (so that the function used the preset dispersions), also rounded to two decimal places.
+The normalized FABP4 gene expression is directly used as input to the pROC package.

 ## Code

 FABP4_classifier.R: code used to analyze data and produce figures.
+Based on `code/20240124_FABP4_classifier.R`.

 ## SessionInfo